Timeline of the Big Cat Public Safety Act

 8/22/11 After a meeting with the USFWS the Generic Tiger issue was published to the Federal Register for public comment and got over 15,000 comments in support of our request to ban the breeding of non purebred tigers.

-The coalition continued to have weekly calls and hundreds of emails to compile the evidence and drafting of our submissions to USDA, USFWS and Congress.
+The coalition continued to have weekly calls, led by Howard Baskin of Big Cat Rescue, and hundreds of emails to compile the evidence and drafting of our submissions to USDA, USFWS and Congress.

 1/26/2012 Met w/ USDA to present all of the evidence that they can and should ban public contact under the Animal Welfare Act.